mpaviotti/mpaviotti.github.com/phd.markdown

 first draft via email. **Even if it is not perfect**.
 If I think your topics are aligned to mine I will help you finalizing it before it gets submitted.
-Mind you, "I will help you finalizing it" means I will help you by guiding you through it, but **I will not write it for you** for the reasons I stated above.
+Mind you, "I will help you finalizing it" means I will help you by guiding you through it, but **I cannot write it for you** for the reasons I stated above.
-If you think writing a research proposal is too much work for an application then, trust me, this job is not for you!

 Applications usually open around January and close at the beginning of March, so keep an eye out.
 It will take time to write a good proposal so **do not be